mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 Instead of `70` for `viewmodel_fov`, you can use any value you prefer.

-## Game stutters on join

-To counteract the %killername% bug and other HUD bugs, mastercomfig runs `hud_reloadscheme` on the first spawn of your first match, with the caveat of the game stuttering/freezing when you first join.

-You can disable it by adding `alias game_overrides_once` to your `user/autoexec.cfg`, though this is not recommended.

 ## TF2 crashes when entering a Competitive Matchmaking match

 This is due to the config reset feature of in-game competitive matchmaking.
 Make sure you are using DirectX 9 (`dxlevel 90` or above).
-Competitive Matchmaking does not work on DirectX 8 ([Official FAQ](https://www.teamfortress.com/meetyourmatch/faq/)).
+Competitive Matchmaking does not work on DirectX 8 ([Official FAQ (https://www.teamfortress.com/meetyourmatch/faq/)).

 Run `mm_override` in console on the main menu before you join a in-game competitive match to make the config compatible with competitive matchmaking.
 You will have to exit the game to reset the lock that competitive puts on the game's settings.

 ## TF2 exits on startup